Don’t like generic names like network 1, network 2, etc., for the network connections? Here’s how to change the network name in Windows 10.

-Every connection in Windows 10 has its own network name.
-Generally, Windows 10 assigns generic names like Network 1, Network 2, etc., to all your network connections.
+Every connection in Windows 10 and Windows 11 has its own network name.
+Generally, Windows assigns generic names like Network 1, Network 2, etc., to all your network connections.
 If you have a router, then Windows might use the name you assigned in the router.
-When using multiple networks, the default names can be a bit hard to remember or recognize one network from the other.
+When using multiple networks, the default names can be hard to remember or recognize one network from another.
 In those situations, changing the network name is quite helpful.

-However, you will not find any option whatsoever in the Settings app or Control Panel to change the network name.
-You have to use the Local Security Policy or Windows Registry to change the network name in Windows 10.
-It is quite easy to do.
+However, you will not find any option in the Settings app or Control Panel to rename a network connection.
+You have to use the Local Security Policy or Windows Registry to change the network name in Windows 10 or Windows 11.
+It is pretty easy to do.
 Let me show you how to rename a network in Windows 10.

 Know Your Current Network Name

-Before proceeding, it is better to know your current network name.
-This helps in finding the target network when you want to change its name.
+Before proceeding, it is better to know your current network connection name.
+This helps in finding the target network connection when you want to change its name.

 To find your current network name, click on the network icon in the taskbar.
 You will see the network name in the network connections flyout menu.
 In my case, the network name is “Network 2”.